 Hence the inspiration for EMMA—an acronym for Eureka Moments Meeting Assistant.

-The Nexmo TechCrunch Disrupt hackathon judges were suitably impressed by how the EMMA team created such a technically complex application in just 20 hours.
+The Nexmo TechCrunch Disrupt hackathon judges were duly impressed by how the EMMA team created such a technically complex application in a mere 20 hours.
 EMMA was built by Yun Chuan Ngin, Terence Chok, Ong Qi Yong and Karyn Mei-Mei Lim with Express.JS hosted on AWS EC2 to serve the meeting creation pages and webhooks for Nexmo.
 They used the Nexmo Voice API to initiate calls to meeting participants.
 You can also check out EMMA on GitHub.

 Get Involved in the Nexmo Developer Community

 If you’re an active developer or just getting started, we encourage you to get involved in the Nexmo Developer Community, check out the projects hosted on the Nexmo GitHub or follow us on Twitter @NexmoDev.
-You can interact with our team of Developer Advocates, check out our code repositories and more.Tags: hackathon, TechCrunch Disrupt
+We welcome you to interact with our team of Developer Advocates, check out our code repositories and more.Tags: hackathon, TechCrunch Disrupt

 This post was written by Amanda Folson